On the (Local) Lifting Property: Ext being a group versus the LLP

-Finally, $A = C^*(F_2\times F_2)$ satisfies the assumptions of the theorem by Theorem \ref{FnxFn} and Proposition \ref{OtherPropertiesOfFnxFn}.
-Any separable contractible C*-algebra $A$ satisfies the assumptions of the theorem because it is an inductive limit of projective C*-algebras \cite{Thiel} and projectivity implies the LP and RFD. \end{proof}
+\begin{corollary} Suppose $A = C^*(F_2\times F_2)$ or $A$ is any separable contractible C*-algebra or $A$ is a suspension of any separable C*-algebra.
+Then $A$ has the LLP if and only if $Ext(A)$ is a group. \end{corollary} \begin{proof} $A = C^*(F_2\times F_2)$ satisfies the assumptions of Theorem \ref{LLPvsExt} by Theorem \ref{FnxFn} and Proposition \ref{OtherPropertiesOfFnxFn}.
+Any separable contractible C*-algebra satisfies the assumptions of Theorem \ref{LLPvsExt} because it is an inductive limit of projective C*-algebras \cite{Thiel} and projectivity implies the LP and RFD.
+The suspension over any separable C*-algebra satisfies the assumptions of Theorem \ref{LLPvsExt} by Proposition \ref{suspension}. \end{proof}

+\begin{corollary} (Kirchberg \cite{Kirchberg} in unital case) For any separable C*-algebra $A$, $A$ has the LLP if and only if $Ext(SA)$ is a group if and only if $Ext(CA)$ is a group. \end{corollary} \begin{proof} We only need to show that $A$ has the LLP if and only if $SA$ has the LLP if and only if $CA$ has the LLP.
+The statement will then follow from Corollary \ref{examplesLLPExt}.

+Since the LLP passes to tensor products with nuclear C*-algebras (\cite{Kirchberg}), if $A$ has the LLP, so do $SA$ and $CA$.